 Is it OK to check the oil when the engine is hot?

-While there is no specific temperature, you should check your engine oil level; it is not okay to check the oil level when the engine is hot.
-Check the engine oil level before starting the car or 5 to 10 minutes after shutting it off.
+No, it is not okay to check the motor oil when the vehicle is hot.
+It is best to check the engine oil level before starting the car or 5 to 15 minutes after shutting it off.
 This way, you’ll have all the oil in the crankcase for an accurate reading.

 Does oil read higher or lower when hot?

-Engine oil will read lower if you check it when hot.
-Here’s why it is so; oil travels to lubricate the valvetrains when the engine is running.
-The oil dipstick only reads the engine oil level in the crankcase, meaning the dipstick will not read the oil that travels to the valvetrain.
+Engine oil will read lower if you check it when hot because some of the oil has not settled in the oil sump.
+The dipstick only reads the engine oil level in the oil sump, meaning the dipstick will not read the oil that travels to the valvetrain.
 This will invariably cause the reading to be lower.

 Always allow the engine to rest for a while after shutting it down to prevent inaccurate readings.

 Oil levels should always stay at the recommended line.
 However, it is okay if it is slightly above the max line because it won’t cause any problems.
 But if the oil is overfilled with a half quart or more, or you see frothing on the dipstick, it’ll cause catastrophic issues.
-Thankfully, the only solution is to drain the overfilled oil and ensure the oil stays at the recommended line.
+Thankfully, the only solution is to drain the overfilled oil.

 What Temperature Should You Check Your Oil At?